 - White onions – you can use yellow onions, but white onions are more traditional in this recipe.

-- Fresh or dried oregano – if you have access to Mexican oregano will is preferred
+- Fresh or dried oregano – if you have access to Mexican oregano is preferable, but you can use whatever oregano you have on hand

 Best Cut of Pork to Use

 You might wonder what are the best cuts of pork to use for this recipe.
-I typically use pork roasts, I like a shoulder roast for this recipe, you may find this sold as a pork butt.
-This cut of meat has good marbling, and therefore good flavor.
-Other cuts of pork I recommend for this recipe are fresh pork ham or a pork leg.
+I typically use pork roasts, I like a tender pork shoulder roast for this recipe.
+You may find this sold as a pork butt.
+This cut of meat has good marbling and, therefore, good flavor.
+Other cuts of pork I recommend for this pork chili verde recipe are fresh pork ham or a pork leg.

 How to Make Chili Verde